g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 set protocols mpls label-switched-path R1-R6-A priority 7 7
 set protocols mpls label-switched-path R1-R6-A oam bfd-liveness-detection minimum-interval 3000
 ```
-Note, by default the hold value on Junos will be 0, with this, even if we have a LSP with a best priority value, the preemption will not occur because the hold value is 0.
-We need to guarantee that our hold value is the worse, that's why the hold value need to be changed.
+Note: By default, the hold value in Junos is 0.
+This means even if a new LSP has a better priority, preemption won't happen unless we explicitly define these values.

 With this, we'll have the LSPs and BFD sessions established!
 ```